 You might just need to go to bed earlier.
 Whenever you go to bed, make it a rule.
 There will be times you don’t follow it, of course, but try to get into a regular sleep pattern.
 Give yourself a little extra time to get relaxed and sleepy – this shouldn’t count into your seven or eight hours.

+Better yet, put it in airplane mode, then plug it in somewhere that’s not your bedside.
 Cut out any possible interruptions that may interfere repeatedly with your sleep.

 3. Wear earplugs.